 If you are convicted of a sex offense, you are required to renew your Nevada driver’s license annually once your current license expires.
 (Non-sex offenders renew licenses only once every eight years.)

 Example: Kathy is a Tier I sex offender who successfully petitioned the court to get off the sex offender registry after only ten years instead of the usual fifteen.
 On the eleventh year, Kathy gets arrested for violating NRS 179D.550.
-But once Kathy’s attorney produces the court documents showing that she is no longer required to register as a sex offender, the charge should be dismissed.
+Though once Kathy’s attorney produces the court documents showing that she is no longer required to register as a sex offender, the charge should be dismissed.

 Example: Nathan is convicted of indecent exposure in Reno, so he goes to the Reno Police Department to fulfill his registration requirements.
 The temp worker filling in that day fails to do an accurate job, and the police department soon arrests Nathan for failing to register.
-But if Nathan’s attorney can show that he did everything that was required, the charge should be dropped.
+Though if Nathan’s attorney can show that he did everything that was required, the charge should be dropped.

 Sometimes disgruntled police permit their individual prejudices to overpower their duty to follow the law.
 One way they may take out their aggression is to punish you by conveniently “losing” your paperwork and falsely claiming that you failed to register.

 Example: After Brian registers as a sex offender, a police officer – who is angry Brian is out of custody – deletes his registration from the database.
 Then when 48 hours pass, this police officer arrests Brian for violating NRS 179D.550.
-But if Brian’s attorney can show that he abided by all his requirements and that the fault lay with the police officer, then criminal charges should not stand.
+Though if Brian’s attorney can show that he abided by all his requirements and that the fault lay with the police officer, then criminal charges should not stand.

 Therefore, it is very important for you to keep detailed records of all your paperwork and postmark dates.
 You should photograph and keep screengrabs of any relevant documents that show you are compliant with Nevada registration laws.
 So if a bad police officer ever tries to sabotage you, you will have physical proof that you were compliant.